node-red/node-red-nodes/utility/exif/README.md

 `msg.payload` retains the original, unmodified image buffer.

 You can set it into "worldmap" mode - in this mode the payload contains the "location" data, not the original image, but can be sent directly to a node-red-contrib-worldmap node for visualisation.

+Or you can set it into TAK mode - If used with the TAK Ingest node it can extract the exif data from the overall TAK event payload and adds the exif properties to `msg.payload.exif` instead of `msg.exif`.